-The firm represents unions and union locals in Mississippi.
+The firm represents unions and union locals.
 No union is too small, too new, or too broke to be represented by the firm.
 In fact, small union clients sometimes find that, between pro bono work, fee deferrals, and offsets, they wind up paying nothing whatsoever for representation.

 The firm is ideologically committed to making unions as strong and effective as possible.
 The firm does not do personal injury or workers comp.
 We do not represent big business.
 We are exclusively a labor and civil rights law firm.

 It is surprisingly easy to start a union - as long as the employees are really ready for a change.
 This is the firm's pro bono specialty - we will help employees start a union for free.

 We write about unions a lot!
 See below for more on unions from the blog!